acavella/gosecure/README.md

 ## Description
 A simple utility to easily encrypt and decrypt files written in Golang.
 Goshield utilizes the AES-256-GCM symetric encryption algorithm and Argon2id key derivation function to secure files.
 Files are encrypted and decrypted utilizing a user provided password.

+## Credit
+Initial script is based on the hard work of Eli Bendersky [https://eli.thegreenplace.net]